lauravuo/lunch-menus/DEPLOYMENT.md

 1. **Check Schedule:**
    - The workflow runs every weekday at 7:30 AM UTC (10:30 AM Finnish time)
+   - Posts only the current day's menu (or Monday's menu if it's the weekend)
    - You can modify the schedule in `.github/workflows/daily-scrape.yml`

 2. **Monitor Execution:**